nicolajv/NeonRain/Party/Ace.md

 ![[_ace.jpg]]
 [[Character Sheet]]

+* Makker med [[Ocean]], [[Kodiak]] og senere [[Mech]]
 * [[Mech]] skylder ham en tjeneste

 The name's [[Ace]], and my life's been a wild ride dealt straight from a deck of cards.
-Born in the depths of [[Seattle]]'s underbelly to a pair of gamblers who lived and breathed poker, I was practically raised at the poker table.
+Born in the depths of Seattle's underbelly to a pair of gamblers who lived and breathed poker, I was practically raised at the poker table.
 I could shuffle before I could talk, and by the time I hit my teens, I was running bluffs better than most could run a mile.

 Life in the slums was no cakewalk, but poker?
 That was my sanctuary.
 My skills got sharp, real sharp, and before I knew it, I was the kid making waves in the underground poker scene.
 But that was just the beginning. [[Horizon]] saw something in me, a spark, a flair for the dramatic.
 And just like that, I was plucked from the back alleys and thrown under the glitzy lights of the big stage.